catppuccin/tmux/docs/tutorials/02-custom-status.md

 # User Defined Status Line Modules

-To create your own status line module that uses the catppuccin theme, all you need to do is add it to the `status-left` or `status-right` options.
+To create your own status line module that uses the gruvbox theme, all you need to do is add it to the `status-left` or `status-right` options.

 You can add arbitrary things to the status line like so: